All Products

 kubectl apply -f resource-policy.yaml

-3. Create a file named stress-dep.yaml with the following content.
+3. Create stress-dep.yaml for the Deployment.

 apiVersion: apps/v1